A generalization of Seifert geometry based on the Siegel upper half-space: Fibering over the Siegel upper half-space

-For a connected, non-compact, simple Lie group $G$ with finite center, $H^2_c(G;\BR)\neq 0$ if and only if $G$ is of Hermitian type (\cite[Lemme~1]{seconddegcontcoh}, see also \cite{thirddegcontcoh}); if this is the case, $H^2_c(G;\BR)$ is one dimensional.
+For a connected, non-compact, simple Lie group $G$ with finite center, $H^2_c(G;\BR)\neq 0$ if and only if $G$ is of Hermitian type (\cite[Lemme~1]{seconddegcontcoh}, see also \cite{thirddegcontcoh}).
 As a consequence, the only possibilities admitting (nontrivial) topologically split group extensions by $\BR$ (where the action by $G$ is trivial), are the $6$ families listed after \cite[Lemme~1]{seconddegcontcoh}, and we are performing extensions to one of these families.

-In terms of the classification of noncompact simple real Lie algebras (see Appendices C.3 and C.4 of \cite{knapp}), there are $7$ classical and $2$ exceptional classes of noncompact simple real Lie algebras that produce Hermitian symmetric spaces; see Table \ref{tab:hermitian}.
-(Note that $\mathrm{Sp}(n,\BR)$ in their paper and $\mathrm{Sp}(2n,\BR)$ in this paper refer to the same group. )
+See also Appendices C.3 and C.4 of \cite{knapp}.